Philly Family’s Holiday Tree Lighting Master List

 The Singing Fountain, S. 11th St. and E. Passyunk Ave.

 CBS 3 Philly Meteorologist Lauren Casey will countdown and help light the Christmas Tree around the Singing Fountain.
 Bring an unwrapped new toy for CBS 3’s toy drive.
-The event will also include live holiday music by local performers, and free sips and samples from East Passyunk bakeries, restaurants, and retailers.
-Best of all, Santa Claus will be there to take photos with the children, and Mummer string band members and carolers will lead people down the Avenue after the ceremony.
+The event will also include live holiday music from Alphabet Academy Child Care, Andrew Jackson School HOME rock band, and more.
+Best of all, Santa Claus will be there to take photos with the children, and ring in the season!

 1 Citizens Bank Way

 Visit CBP for holiday sales, festivities, fun surprises, and of course Phanta Claus (the Phanatic dressed as Santa)!
-There will be holiday crafts and activities presented by the Phillies Kids Club from 10 am—2 pm, photos with Phanta Claus from 11 am—1 pm, Reindeer on the concourse, and more!
-Then at 5 pm, stay for the Phillies’ Christmas tree and ballpark lighting with Phanta Claus and Scott Kingery outside the ballpark at the First Base Gate.
+There will be holiday crafts and activities presented by the Phillies Kids Club from 10 am—2 pm, photos with Phanta Claus from 11 am—1 pm, reindeer on the concourse, and more!
+Then at 5 pm, stay for the Phillies’ Christmas tree and ballpark lighting outside the ballpark at the First Base Gate.

 Pine Street, between 23rd and 24th streets